WillowTree1184/RazorCookieAuthService/README.md

 A namespace to login, logout and get token in razor.

 ## How to use?
+First of all, add Nuget package `Microsoft.AspNetCore.Authorization` into your project.

-Fiest of all, we should to add these service to DI Containers, initialize the Checksum service and configure the AuthController.
+Next, we should to add these service to DI Containers, initialize the Checksum service and configure the AuthController:

 ``` c sharp
 //In Program.cs